In Depth Baby Product Reviews Led by a Pediatrician

 infant car seat - we install each car seat multiple times in all methods to get an...

 We performed our tests under the supervision and guidance of a National Highway Transportation Safety Administration (NHTSA) certified Child Passenger Safety (CPS) Technician.
-We conduct comprehensive testing that we use in combination with Crash Test data to determine each seat's performance regarding measured forces of impact during crash tests.
-While each product conforms to the minimum safety guidelines required by the federal government, they are not all easy to use and install, nor do they all have impressive crash-test results.
+We conducted comprehensive testing using crash test data to determine each seat's performance in terms of the measured impact forces.
+While each product meets the minimum safety guidelines required by the federal government, they are not all easy to use or install, nor do they all have impressive crash-test results.

 What's the Best Value?

-We know value is important and baby gear can be expensive, but we don't think an infant car seat is where you should try to save money.
-We believe you should always buy the highest-ranking seat you can afford with the crash test analysis and features that are important to you.
-However, we also know that everyone has a different budget, and some budgets are tighter than others.
-So what would you recommend for smaller budgets, and what seems to be a good value in this selection?
+We know value is essential, and baby gear can be expensive, but we don't think an infant car seat is where you should cut costs.
+We believe you should always buy the highest-ranking seat you can afford, with the crash test analysis and features that matter to you.
+However, we also know that everyone has a different budget, and some are tighter than others.

-The Chicco Keyfit 35 is a reasonably priced option, as is the Chicco Keyfit 30.
-Both seats offer easy-to-use designs, better than average crash test results, and are easy enough to install.
-We think the Graco SnugRide 35 Lite LX is also worth considering.
-While it doesn't perform well in most metrics, it has a super low list price and one of the best crash test results in the group.
+The Britax Willow S is a high-ranking choice with better crash test analysis results and a lower-than-average price.
+While not the cheapest, it provides a well-performing seat at a very reasonable price.
+Newcomer Joie Rue is a very budget-friendly seat with an impressive crash-test analysis and is easy to install using the LATCH connectors.
+Proper installation can impact safety, making this seat an even more compelling buy.
+The Graco SnugRide Lite LX is also worth considering if you have the smallest budget but don't want to sacrifice better crash results.
+This Graco didn't perform well across most tests, but it has a super low list price and one of the better crash-test results.
 So, while it isn't a tester favorite, you won't be compromising on crash testing results by choosing it, and it is often on sale for less than a hundred dollars (what?!).

 Crash Impact Tests and Ratings